Priyanchew/Canva-bulk-automation/README.md

 This script is provided as-is, and Canva’s terms of service should be respected.
 This tool is not affiliated with or endorsed by Canva.

----

-This README provides a clear guide for using the Canva bulk automation tool and includes the necessary steps for installation and customization.